-Because the sales and expenses of our foreign operations are generally denominated in local currencies, we are subjected to exchange rate fluctuations between local currencies and the United States dollar in the reported results of our foreign operations.
+Because the sales and expenses of our foreign operations are generally denominated in local currencies, exchange rate fluctuations between local currencies and the United States dollar will subject us to currency translation risk with respect to the reported results of our foreign operations.
 These fluctuations may decrease our earnings.
 We currently do not hedge against the risk of exchange rate fluctuations.